Solid Waste Management

 Since 2010 the Rincon Tribe has promoted recycling by encouraging reservation residents to deposit plastic bottles, aluminum cans, paper and cardboard in a mobile recycling trailer (known by residents as “Bubba”) that is regularly moved by Rincon General Services to several different locations on the reservation convenient to residents.

-Rincon’s Transfer Station is available for Tribal Members living both on and off the reservation to bring household hazardous waste, tires, electronic wastes, glass, tires, green waste and residential trash.
-Rincon General Services operates the Transfer Station two days per week (currently Thursdays and Saturdays).
+Rincon’s Transfer Station also is available for Tribal Members living both on and off the reservation to bring household hazardous waste, tires, electronic wastes, glass, tires, green waste and residential trash.

-The Rincon Environmental Department obtains funding from the U.S. EPA and schedules disposals for accumulated household hazardous waste, electronic waste, and tires several times per year, and hosts in-person events during the year such as Clean-Up Day.
+The Rincon Environmental Department schedules disposals for accumulated household hazardous waste, electronic waste, and tires several times per year, and hosts or participates in-person events such as Clean-Up Day and Inter-Tribal Earth Day.

 Go back to Rincon Environmental Department (RED) Page.